Rezwonk/rezwonk.github.io/index.md

 This evidence is irrefutable, impossible to take down and prosecutable.

-Ryan is a piece of shit person, avoid at all costs, currently under police surveillance (since august) do not attempt to phone, SMS, or meet up with him, very likely to turn snitch to reduce his own sentencing.
+Ryan is a piece of shit person, avoid at all costs, currently under police surveillance do not attempt to phone, SMS, or meet up with him, very likely to turn snitch to reduce his own sentencing.

 <a href="https://github.com/Rezwonk/RyanRamsay/archive/main.zip">
 <img src="https://raw.githubusercontent.com/Rezwonk/RyanRamsay/main/57471773_2299680220273786_5624822207453593600_n.jpg" /><br><br>